scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In X.509 terms, CP root certificates are *self-signed* CA certificates.
 That is, issuer and subject of the certificate are the same entity, and the public key in the root certificate can be used to verify the root certificate's signature.
 The CP root public key and proof of ownership of the private key are embedded in the Trust Root Configuration (TRC) of an Isolation Domain (ISD), via the self-signed CP root certificate.
 This facilitates the bootstrapping of trust within an ISD, and marks the CP root certificates as the starting point of an ISD's certificate verification path.

-The recommended **maximum validity period** of a CP root certificate is: 1 year.
+The RECOMMENDED **maximum validity period** of a CP root certificate is: 1 year.

 **Note**: The TRC of each ISD contains a trusted set of control-plane root certificates.
 This set builds the root of each ISD's verification path.
 For more information on the selection of this trusted set of root certificates, see [](#trc-specification).